SoapCode/UCompile/README.md

 This method compiles methodless code, and returns IScript object.
 You can execute your methodless code by invoking Execute method of IScript object.
 Returns null, if compilation failed.
 For examples see  <a href="#Methodless compilation">Methodless code compilation and execution</a> in <a href="#How it works">How it works</a> chapter.

 **2. public Type CompileType(string typeID, string code)** This method compiles class code(that is string with code describing class) saving reference to it by using user provided typeID.
 Once you compiled a type, it's now in system, and if you want to change its code - use CompileType with the same typeID you initially provided for this type, and your new type code.
+Examples: <a href="#Class compilation">Class compilation</a>.